ngbinh/spark-vagrant/README.md

 3. Checkout this repo `git clone git@github.com:ngbinh/vagrant_jdk.git`
 4. Change to the directory `cd vagrant_jdk`
 5. Bring up the nodes `vagrant up`
+6. Wait a while, then make sure the nodes are up: `vagrant status`.
+You should see two nodes named `spark1` and `spark2` running.

 Note that it will take a while to download Ubuntu Precise image at the first run.
 Subsequent runs should not have to re-download.